cilium/cilium/doc/installation.md

 ## Manual Installation

-Running `make install` will install cilium binaries in your `bindir` and all required additional runtime files in `libdir/cilium`.
+Running `make install` will install cilium binaries in your `bindir`.

 Templates for integration into service management systems such as systemd and upstart can be found in the [`contrib`](../contrib) directory.